dev-wann/portfolio_v2/README.md

 ### User Preference (Theme & Language)

-Theme and language state is managed by the 'preferSlice' Each preference has two version of reducers, a normal one and a thunk for delayed preference change (for HOME).
+Theme and language state is managed by the 'preferSlice'
+Each preference has two version of reducers, a normal one and a thunk for delayed preference change (for HOME).

 #### Normal Reducers

 Preference states are saved to localStorage after each change.
-They are used to remember the last selected preferences and provide it at the next visit.
+They are used to remember the last selected preferences and provide it at the next visit.

 #### Thunks

 Thunks are for closing stage of HOME page.
 When the client requests preference change at HOME, the page needs to wait until the closing sequence ends.
 Therefore, each thunk waits for a certain delay time(the length of closing video) and then change the preference.

 <br />

 ### Low Power Mode

 If the mobile device is in low power mode, videos will never gonna be able to play.
 Therefore, it is necessary to detect low power mode and show fallback

 #### Detect low power mode

 There's no way to directly detect the low power mode.
 I just played a dummy video and if it is not playable(=== throws error), I just assumed it to be low power mode.
 Check 'LowBatteryModeDetector.tsx' for detecting codes.

 #### Show fallback

 When it is turned out to be low battery mode, I presented a fallback image and a message to turn off the low battery mode.
 You can find the fallback code at 'BackgroundVideo.tsx'.<br/>
 <br/><img src="https://github.com/dev-wann/portfolio_v2/assets/89072661/790adc18-6c48-45a1-be13-69a2ee1b6656" width=400><br/>
 <br/>